oklas/switch/README.md

 which you want to have by using switch.
 For example map value:handler or use laguage switch with hash sum values etc.
 The purpose to use this switch statement is not performance but code visibility.
-Do not use this switch implementation if you can use more effective solution.
+The default enabled switch implementation is not quick.
+But it is possible to enable quick map based implementaion if you have new generation c++11 or newer compiler.
+Little limitation exists in quick mode - return statement is not allowed in case statement.

 There is no any dependency required to use this switch implementation.
 Although the Qt project file exists here but it is only for tests.